EduArt-Robotik/iotbot/README.md

 ```console
 [ WARN] [1628772862.880453339]: Lag detected ... deactivate motor control
 ```
-This is not a bug, but a feature, since the robot will stop immediatly, if no frequent communication with a controling node is established.
+This is not a bug, but a feature, since the robot will stop immediately, if no frequent communication with a controlling node is established.

 ### Steering with Joystick Extreme 3D Pro
 Install the ROS joy interface on your host machine, if you have an Extreme 3D Pro.